 Light, temperature, moisture, and possibly air quality need to be improved in order for us to be able to grow during the winter months.

 We also need a more reliable heat source.
-The temperature does not have to be very high (see Winter Harvest Handbook ), but a constant just around freezing temperature is too cold.
+The temperature does not have to be very high, but a constant just around freezing temperature is too cold.
 Plus it is not just the air temperature that counts, it is also the soil/water temperature.
 Growing in grow bags has led our soil to be very cold, and at times frozen.

-Here a picture update from our greenhouse almost two years later.
+Here is a picture update from our greenhouse almost two years later where we implemented what we had learned.
 See also Growing an Indoor Edible Garden.